Chicken Congee Recipe | A Healing Hearty Soup

 • Adding an egg to my chicken congee recipe provides creaminess and helps to thicken the soup.
 You can leave the egg out entirely and add a few tablespoons of heavy cream.

-• Because of the chicken, this will only last up to 4 days in your refrigerator, but it is a single serving meant to be enjoyed immediately.
-If you double- or triple-the recipe and refrigerate it, it will get very thick once it cools, and you will have to add more bone broth to loosen it when you reheat it!
+• This will last up to 4 days in your refrigerator, but it is a single-serving meal meant to be enjoyed immediately.
+If you double- or triple the recipe and refrigerate it, it will thicken as it cools, and you will likely need to add more bone broth to loosen it when you reheat it.

 If you’ve tried my chicken congee recipe or any recipe on my site, please leave a comment below!